Why Your Dog Can’t Breathe And What You Need To Do

-Hearing these comments alerts vets that there is a major airway disease occurring, and it is a problem that has far-reaching consequences, including death.
+Sadly, many of these dogs suffer from major airway disease, a problem that has far-reaching consequences, including death.

-In this article, I explain what dogs are most at risk, what signs you need to look out for and what you can do as a pet parent to keep your dog safe.
+In this article, we explain what dogs are most at risk, what signs you need to look out for and what you can do as a pet parent to keep your dog safe.

-In simple terms, I will often refer to brachycephalic dogs as those that have a squished up face.
+In simple terms, many people will often refer to brachycephalic dogs as those that have a squished up face or “squishy nose breeds”.

-Brachycephalic means ‘short-headed’ and the common breeds include Pug, Pekinese, French bulldog, Boxer, Mastiff, Boston terrier, English bulldog.
+Brachycephalic means ‘short-headed’ and the common breeds that have this type of anatomy include Pug, Pekinese, French bulldog, Boxer, Mastiff, Boston terrier, English bulldog.

 This includes: